SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_changelog_do_not_edit_manually.md

-Changelog _last update on 2023-06-16_
+Changelog _last update on 2023-06-20_

 ## Changelog

+### Msdt (Follina) File Browse Process Execution
+  - 19/06/2023 - minor - Added filter to the rule to reduce false positives.

 ### SolarWinds Wrong Child Process
   - 14/06/2023 - major - Reworking of the rule after many FPs and a more suitable Elastic rule

 ### Socat Reverse Shell Detection
+  - 14/06/2023 - minor - Added filter to the rule to reduce false positives.

+### Socat Relaying Socket
-  - 14/06/2023 - minor - Added filter to the rule for false positives such as SenseNDR module, command to get version of socat, and document opened with Word or Acrobat Reader.
+  - 14/06/2023 - minor - Added filter to the rule to reduce false positives.

 ### Raccoon Stealer 2.0 Legitimate Third-Party DLL Download URL
   - 13/06/2023 - minor - Adding private IPs as sources